 In addition to complying with the legislation and conditions of their licence, exhibitors must adhere to prescribed standards, which detail how they must keep animals to ensure their welfare.

-The proposed Australian Animal Welfare Standards and Guidelines for Exhibited Animals will create improved and nationally consistent rules for the care and management of animals kept for exhibition purposes at facilities such as zoos, fauna parks, wildlife parks, aquariums and museums with live animal exhibits.
+The S&Gs reflect the commitment of Australian jurisdictions to a nationally consistent approach to animal welfare.
+They promote humane and considerate treatment of animals kept for exhibition purposes at facilities such as zoos, fauna parks, wildlife parks, aquariums and museums with live animal exhibits.

 Each jurisdiction will be responsible for the implementation of standards and guidelines within their jurisdiction.

 NSW already has existing prescribed standards under the Exhibited Animals Protection Regulation 2010 and is considering implementation of the national standards.